learn-co-curriculum/getting-remote-data-working-with-apis/README.md

 Now that we understand what an API is and have even dealt with a URL that takes us to a real API endpoint, let's use that same URL to send a request for data from a Ruby program.
 Fork and clone this repo locally.
+You can fork the repo by clicking the GitHub button to open it in GitHub, then clicking the Fork button in the upper right corner of the page.

 Open up `lib/nyc_api.rb`.
 Let's take a look at the code here: